CoReACTER/coreacter.github.io/posts/20241204_ethical_foundations_0.md

 Important examples of environmental chemical pollutants with severe health impacts include microplastics — which are now ubiquitous in the natural environment[^6] and adversely affect human[^7] and non-human animal health[^8] — as well as tetraethyl lead (a long-time additive in gasoline)[^9] and per-/polyfluoroalkyl substances (PFAS).[^10]

 Finally, I would be remiss if I didn't mention the elephant in the room: climate change.
-While many chemical scientists (including me!) work tirelessly to eliminate fossil fuel use and minimize the impacts of climate change, the reality is that our field got us into this mess in the first place.
+While many chemical scientists (including me!) work to eliminate fossil fuel use and minimize the impacts of climate change, the reality is that our field got us into this mess in the first place.
-Not only are chemical engineers major players in the fossil fuel industry, creating the oil and natural gas products that we use to generate electricity and heat (33% of global greenhouse gas emissions) and power most of our transportation (15% of emissions), but most industrial emissions (24% of emissions) come from the production of chemicals and materials, particularly building materials like metals (e.g., steel) and cement.[^11]
+Not only are chemical engineers major players in the fossil fuel industry, creating the oil and natural gas products that we use to generate electricity and heat (33% of global greenhouse gas emissions) and power most of our transportation (15% of emissions), but most industrial emissions (24% of emissions) come from the production of chemicals and materials, particularly building materials like metals (*e.g.*, steel) and cement.[^11]
 In other words, the **majority of global greenhouse gas emissions** can be tied to the chemical sciences and chemical industries.
 Yikes.